-- All students studying with a School of Music applied instructor may be considered for a spot on the President's Honor Recital. - The number of times a student may perform on the President's Honor Recital is limited: undergrads may perform no more than two times; grads once.
-A student who appears the maximum number of times as an undergraduate is once again eligible as a graduate student. - The RSO winner and Runner-up are not eligible.
+- All students studying with a School of Music applied instructor may be considered for a spot on the President's Honor Recital. - The number of times a student may perform on the President's Honor Recital is limited: undergrads may perform no more than two times; graduate students may perform once.
+A student who appears the maximum number of times as an undergraduate is once again eligible as a graduate student. - The Concerto Competition winners are not eligible to perform on the President's Honor Recital.